riak-synrc/pbkdf2/share/sphinx-docs/api/design.rst

 -  Returns an empty result set if the given view index does exist.

-As an alternative, you use the ``update_after`` value to the ``stale`` paramater.
+As an alternative, you use the ``update_after`` value to the ``stale`` parameter.
 This causes the view to be returned as a stale view, but for the update process to be triggered after the view information has been returned to the client.